 Except for reconnaissance, retention and artisanal mining licenses, applicants for a license are required to submit an environmental impact assessment and obtain approval from the competent authority.
 They are also required to allocate funds for rehabilitation of environmental impact and participate in community development plan within the license area.

-The main features of the latest Mining Operation Law, which comes to effect in August 2010 are:
+The main features of the latest Mining Operation Law (as amended in 2013), which comes to effect in August 2010 is:

 - Invites private investment in all kinds of mineral operations,

 - Provides not more than 18 months non exclusive reconnaissance license,